Soham2212004/AI-Agents/README.md

 Whether you're working with meeting transcripts, research papers, or business reports, InsightBoard_AI helps turn your documents into structured data for easier visualization, reporting, and decision-making.

+### 6. AutoTutor_AI

+An AI-powered educational content generator that transforms study materials into comprehensive multiple-choice questions with detailed explanations.
+Built using n8n workflows and Google Gemini AI.

+**Key Features:**

+- Automatically fetches PDF documents from designated OneDrive folders
+- Extracts text content from PDF files and processes them for AI analysis
+- Uses Google Gemini AI to generate 10-15 multiple choice questions per subject
+- Provides four answer options (A, B, C, D) with correct answers and detailed explanations
+- Converts generated questions into professionally formatted PDF documents with clean styling
+- Integrates seamlessly with Microsoft OneDrive for file management
+- Works fully automated — no user input required during the process

+**Use Case**

+Ideal for educators, students, and corporate trainers looking to create comprehensive test banks and practice questions from study materials.
+Perfect for generating quiz content from textbooks, course notes, or training documents without manually creating each question.

 ## 🔜 Coming Soon